 - Peaches: use fresh, slightly ripe peaches.
-The best type peach for this recipe is one that is still slightly firm.
+The best type peach for this recipe if to use one that is still slightly firm.
 When chopping the peaches into small pieces, you want them to be able to retain their square shape.
-If the peach is overly ripe, it will be mushy.
+If the peach is overly ripe, it will not be able to hold the shape.
 If it is not ripe enough, it will be hard and tart.
 Aim for a peach that is ripe, but still slightly hard.

 - Tomatoes: use roma tomatoes.
 The tomatoes should be still slightly firm (but not hard!) to retain their shape.

 - Habanero Peppers: choose a medium sized habanero pepper that does not have any bruises or brown spots.

 - Cilantro: remove stems and wash before adding to the salsa.

 - Onions: use a red onion for best flavor.

 - Lime juice: fresh or bottled lime juice will work fine